bhavBains/lil-URL/README.md

 	I want to be able to see how many times my subscribers visit my links so that I can learn what content they like.

-TinyApp simply provides a six-character long link to any given URL.
+Lil-URL simply provides a six-character long link to any given URL.

 ## Dependencies